Deutsch English

 Solwodi_Harms_43 angeschnitten

-Given the violence and exploitation that women have experienced in Germany it is even more incomprehensible and shameful that those who manage to escape are abandoned by the German legal system.
-The often highly traumatized women need a secure residence status to stabilise and develop prospects for themselves.
-However, the social workers from SOLWODI must realise that hardly any Nigerian woman is banned from being deported or is given a refugee status.
+In light of the violence and exploitation that women have experienced, particularly in Germany, it is even more incomprehensible and shameful that those who manage to escape are abandoned by the German legal system.
+The often highly traumatized women need a secure residence status in order to stabilise themselves and develop future perspectives.
+However, SOLWODI's social workers have noticed that hardly any Nigerian women are banned from deportation, let alone granted refugee status.

 Continue reading

 Experts agree that there is no “typical” victim of human trafficking.
 Therefore, identifying those affected is difficult.
-However, there are signs indicating human trafficking.
-Within the EU project Assist, in which SOLWODI was involved, a list was created.
-According to this list human trafficking can be assumed if people:
+Nevertheless, there are signs that may indicate human trafficking.
+As part of the EU project Assist, in which SOLWODI was involved, a list was drawn up according to which human trafficking can occur if a person:

-• were recruited through false promises (e.g. with the prospect of a job);
+• was recruited by false promises (e.g. with the prospect of a job);

-• do not have access to their own personal documents;
+• does not have access to their own personal documents;

-• are threatened to report their illegal stay to the police or relevant authorities;
+• is threatened that their illegal residence will be passed on to the police or competent authorities;

 Continue reading